 - Blend all the ingredients together in a high-speed blender or food processor.
 If using a blender, use the tamper (the black stick that can be placed in the center of the blender) and push the frozen fruit into the blades to help it blend.
 Otherwise, you can pause the blender and scrape down the edges every few seconds.

 - scoop into a bowl and add your toppings of choice.

-Keywords: how to make an acai bowl, blueberry acai bowl
+Keywords: Acai bowl, how to make an acai bowl, homemade acai bowl, acai smoothie bowl